jh3nd3rs0n/jargyle/README.md

 ```

-##### 6. 13.
-2. 2.
-Rule Results for Allowing a Limited Number of Simultaneous Instances of Traffic
+#### 6. 13.
+4. Allowing a Limited Number of Simultaneous Instances of Traffic

 To allow a limited number of simultaneous specific instances of traffic, you will need the following rule result: